cheesypoofs/foundation-5-coda-2-clips/README.md

 fddoc - Creates an html5 document complete with js and css files linked and a style.css for your own custom stylesheet, uncomment first!

+fdbower - Creates a new document with all of the linked bower components, ready to go.
+Specifically meant for use with a CodeKit Foundation Installation.

 fdrow - Creates a new div element with class of row

 fdcolumn - Creates a new div element with large, medium and small column classes

 fdgrid - Creates a new div.row element and a div element with large, medium and small classes

+fd2up - Creates a row and 2 columns spanning 6 grid column spaces

+fd3up - Creates a row and 3 columns spanning 4 grid column spaces

+fd4up - Creates a row and 4 columns spanning 3 grid column spaces

+fdrightsb - Creates a row and 2 columns, left column spans 8 grid column spaces and right column spans 4 grid column spaces, creating a right side bar.

+fdleftsb Creates a row and 2 columns, left column spans 4 grid column spaces and right column spans 8 grid column spaces, creating a left side bar.

 fdblock - Creates a new block grid element